ShipraShalini/django-mongo-coupons/README.md

 A mongoengine implementaion of [django-coupons](https://github.com/byteweaver/django-coupons "Django-coupons"), A reuseable Django application for coupon gereration and handling.

-Is not compatible with relational db User
+Is not compatible with relational db Auth User

 ## Setup instructions